 E. Work to ensure public trust and support for the honey bee and beekeepers.

 Article III – Membership

 Section 1.
 Any person interested in honey bees is eligible for membership in this Association.

 Section 2.
 Any eligible person requesting membership may become a member unless disapproved by a majority of the membership present at a meeting wherein a request is made, upon payment of $10 for an individual yearly membership or $15 for a family membership.
+Students may apply for a free annual membership.
 The membership year will be from January 1 through December 31.
-New members joining after October 1 shall be considered paid up members for the following (calendar) year.
+New members joining after October 1 shall be considered members in good standing for the following (calendar) year.

 Section 3.
-Dues in the amount of $10 individual, or $15 family, become payable on January 1 of each year.
-In order to vote at the annual meeting (Article IV), a member’s dues must be paid for the current year.
+All memberships must be renewed annually.
+Dues as indicated in Section 2 above become payable on January 1 of each year.
+In order to vote at the annual meeting (Article IV), a member must be in good standing for the current year.
 (Family membership = one (1) vote.)

 Article IV – Fiscal Year & Meetings

 Section 1.
 The Association shall operate on a calendar year basis; i.e., January 1 through December 31.

 Section 2.
 Unless changed by the Board of Directors, regular meetings of the Association shall be monthly except as provided for in the next section.
 Meetings will be held on the 2nd Thursday of each month.

 Section 3.
 An Annual Meeting of the Association shall be held each year within three (3) months of the close of the year (Oct-Dec), at a place designated by the Board of Directors, within the area served by the Association.